ratpack/ratpack/ratpack-manual/src/content/chapters/13-http.md

 It can hold up to 1000 sessions at a time and will drop the oldest session if a new session is opened.
 If you expect more than 1000 sessions you should consider to use a different session store than the default module.
 You could for example use the `ratpack-session-redis` module if you have a redis server handy.
+If your payload is small another option is to store some session data in the cookie itself by using the [client side session module](https://ratpack.io/manual/current/api/ratpack/session/clientside/ClientSideSessionModule.html).
+Since all Cookies for a website combined cannot exceed 4K

 ### The `ratpack-session-redis` module
 To use the redis session module add the dependency (`compile group: 'io.ratpack', name: 'ratpack-session-redis'`) to your project.